RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

        valid_lft forever preferred_lft forever
 ```

-Let's remember this ```inet scope``` output portion.
+Let's remember this output portion.
 In CentOS we also need to ensure that there is a proper network configuration file for the Wireguard interface created in the ```/etc/sysconfig/network-scripts/``` directory, in order for the Pi-hole installer to properly configure on this particular distro.
-Let's just create a blank network configuration in that directopry for the installer to write to like so:
+Let's just create a blank network configuration file in that directory for the installer to write to:

 ```console
 [root@vps ~]# touch /etc/sysconfig/network-scripts/ifcfg-wg0
 ```

-Another slightly CentOS-specific thing we need to take into consideration is working with selinux, which comes installed by default on the OS.
-[According to Pi-hole developers](https://github.com/pi-hole/pi-hole/issues/752#issuecomment-513524149), selinux currently causes some issues with parts of Pi-hole.
+Another slightly CentOS-specific thing we need to take into consideration is working with [SElinux](https://wiki.centos.org/HowTos/SELinux), which comes installed by default on the OS.
+[According to Pi-hole developers](https://github.com/pi-hole/pi-hole/issues/752#issuecomment-513524149), SElinux currently causes some issues with parts of Pi-hole.
 This means that having it in its default "enforcing" mode will cause issues here.
-This _does not_ mean that we should completely disable selinux - in fact, this is almost always an improper approach to issues with selinux.
+This _does not_ mean that we should completely disable selinux - in fact, this is almost always an improper approach to torubleshooting issues with SElinux.

-Instead, let's set the mode on selinux here from "enforcing" to "permissive".
-This will not actively block things flagged up in your local selinux policy, but instead will still log any instances of policy violations:
+Instead, let's set the mode on SElinux here from "enforcing" to "permissive".
+This will not actively block things flagged up in your local SElinux policy, but instead will still log any instances of policy violations:

 ```console
 [root@vps ~]# cd /etc/sysconfig/